 - exploring nature and go for walks, take up gardening, and introduce more plants into your home,

 Blue Chakra is the fifth chakra.
-The meaning of throat chakra is connected with ability to communicate and express your own thoughts without fear or insecurity.
-Rational thinking and also ability to listen to others is the effect of well balanced blue chakra.
-A person with healthy Vishuddha is not only able to express himself verbally, but is also a person of radiant personality and can be a great team leader.
+The meaning of throat chakra is connected with the ability to communicate and express your thoughts without fear or insecurity.
+Rational thinking and also ability to listen to others is the effect of well-balanced blue chakra.
+A person with healthy Vishuddha is not only able to express himself verbally, but is also a person of shining personality and can be a great team leader.

 Effects of Imbalanced Blue Chakra: